 Oh my gosh, you can see through it!

-The next step is to get out all of the lint that is inside where the lint trap goes.
+The next step is to get all of the lint out of the lint trap slot.
 It was hard to get a good picture of the inside but there was lint all over the sides and probably a couple inches on the bottom of that thin little slot.

-For this, I used my Lint Lizard.
-This is an accessory that you can buy for any vacuum that has a hose and it is so totally worth it.
-There is a piece that goes over the end of the hose that turns into a smaller hose that will fit inside the lint trap space.
-It really is pretty awesome.
+The Lint Lizard is a cleaning kit that has an accessory that goes over the end of the vacuum hose that turns into a smaller hose that will fit inside the lint trap slot.

-When I am all done you can actually see the metal of the lint trap.
-It makes me realize how gross it really was!
+When I was all done you could actually see the metal of the lint trap.
+It made me realize how gross it really was!

 Cleaning my lint trap really has made such a difference in how well my dryer works, and I am sure it has increased its efficiency by about a billion percent.

 How long has it been since you have cleaned your dryer lint trap?
 If it has been more than 6 months I challenge you to get out the old toothbrush and dish soap and get it done.